Ronna McDaniel

-Ronna McDaniel (née Romney; born March 20, 1973) is an American politician and political strategist serving as chairwoman of the Republican National Committee (RNC) since 2017.
-A member of the Republican Party and the Romney family, she was chairwoman of the Michigan Republican Party from 2015 to 2017.
-Since McDaniel's election as chairwoman of the RNC, the Republican Party has had a net loss of seven governorships, three seats in the United States Senate, 19 seats in the House of Representatives, and the presidency.
+Ronna Romney McDaniel (née Romney; born March 20, 1973) is an American political strategist who served as chair of the Republican National Committee (RNC) from 2017 until her resignation in 2024.
+A member of the Republican Party and the Romney family, McDaniel was chair of the Michigan Republican Party from 2015 to 2017.

+During McDaniel's tenure as chair of the RNC, the Republican Party lost eight governorships, four seats in the United States Senate, 20 seats in the House of Representatives, and the presidency.
 In December 2022, Axios wrote that McDaniel "has thus far failed to preside over a single positive election cycle."

-A granddaughter of Michigan Governor and businessman George W. Romney and a niece of Massachusetts Governor and U.S. Senator Mitt Romney of Utah, McDaniel has been known for her prolific fundraising and staunch support for President Donald Trump as RNC chair.
-Under her leadership, the RNC ran ads for Trump's 2020 campaign as early as 2018, put numerous Trump campaign workers and affiliates on the RNC payroll, spent considerable funds at Trump-owned properties, covered his legal fees in the Russian interference investigation, hosted Trump's Fake News Awards, and criticized Trump critics within the Republican Party.
+McDaniel is a granddaughter of Michigan Governor and businessman George W. Romney and a niece of Massachusetts Governor and U.S. Senator Mitt Romney of Utah.
+She is known for her prolific fundraising and staunch support for former President Donald Trump while RNC chair.
+Under her leadership, the RNC ran ads for Trump's 2020 campaign as early as 2018, placed numerous Trump campaign workers and affiliates on the RNC payroll, spent considerable funds at Trump-owned properties, covered Trump's legal fees during the Russian interference investigation, hosted the Fake News Awards, and criticized Trump critics within the Republican Party.

-After Joe Biden won the 2020 election and Trump refused to concede, McDaniel and the RNC made claims of voter fraud, and attempted to overturn Biden's victory.
-In 2022, she orchestrated a censure of Republicans who participated in a bipartisan committee to investigate the January 2021 attack on the U.S. Capitol.
+McDaniel and the RNC made claims of voter fraud after Joe Biden's 2020 election victory, which Trump refused to concede and attempted to overturn.
+She directed the RNC to help organize fake electors for Trump at the request of Trump and John Eastman.
+In 2022, McDaniel orchestrated a censure of Liz Cheney and Adam Kinzinger, two Republicans who were on the House Select Committee on the January 6 Attack.
 The censure characterized the violent pro-Trump mob as having engaged in "legitimate political discourse".

-During its fourth public hearing, the United States House Select Committee on the January 6 Attack presented a video excerpt of a deposition from McDaniel where she revealed that, at the request of Trump and John Eastman, she had the RNC help organize fake electors for the Trump fake electors plot.
+On February 26, 2024, McDaniel announced her resignation as RNC chair on advice from Donald Trump following his victory in the 2024 South Carolina Republican presidential primary.
+Her term as chair of the RNC ended March 8.
+McDaniel served as an NBC News on-air political contributor for less than a week in March 2024.